The Chaplain's Team exists to:

 Coming events on campus where you can promote social justice:

 Volunteer with the Chaplain's Team at the Food Bank.
-Contact Jessica Wade for more information.

 Visit the Chaplain's Team Facebook Group for more information

 The Chaplain’s Office offers or sponsors regular bible study opportunities.
 Please contact the chaplain’s office or the Emmaus House if you are interested in joining or starting a bible study.
 Also, watch for announcement of such groups at the Emmaus House or this web site.
+We offer regular study or discussion groups that are inclusive of all faiths.
+Check out the Chaplain’s Team social media for event updates.

 Spiritual Discovery Trips